martyanov/cstar-migrate/README.rst

 The format string should *not* contain the .cql or .py extensions, as it they added automatically.

-``new_migraton_text`` is handled with the same rules outline above, but defines the initial content of the migration file, if the type-specific options below ared not set.

 ``new_cql_migraton_text`` defines the initial content of CQL migration files.